-Visit the New MDCM Curriculum website for information on program components, longitudinal themes and a curriculum schema.
+Visit MDCM Curriculum for information on program components, longitudinal themes and a curriculum schema.

 For selected students, the program includes a one year integrated clerkship in Gatineau or outside the City of Montreal.